MyrtoLimnios/MyrtoLimnios.github.io/_pages/about.md

 I was a Postdoc at [Copenhagen Causality Lab](https://www.math.ku.dk/english/research/spt/cocala/) of the University of Copenhagen and worked with Niels Richard Hansen on learning methods for point processes.
 Prior to this, I successfully finished my PhD at Centre Borelli, ENS Paris-Saclay, Université Paris-Saclay, under the supervision of Prof. [Nicolas Vayatis](http://nvayatis.perso.math.cnrs.fr).
 My thesis entitled ''Rank Processes and Statistical Applications in High Dimension'' can be found [here](https://tel.archives-ouvertes.fr/tel-03700901) and slides.

-Visit the [repository](https://github.com/MyrtoLimnios/covid19-biblio) and read the [article](https://arxiv.org/abs/2109.01450) of a selection of papers related to COVID-19 outbreak developed with Marie Garin, Alice Nicolaï and Nicolas Vayatis, with detailed reviews.

 ### <span style="color:red">*News!*</span>

 * I am very honoured and thankful to Prof. [Mehryar Mohri](https://cs.nyu.edu/~mohri/) for hosting me at [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/dynamic/), New York University, for a month in Spring 2026.